olivhoenen/imas-data-dictionary/README.md

 - Include changes to next commit:
   - `git add mynewfile.txt changedfile.txt`
   - (for this issue: README.md)
-- Make the commit, provide a one-line message with `-m`, inlude issue key (e.g. `IMAS-123`)
+- Make the commit, provide a one-line message with `-m` inluding the issue key (e.g. `IMAS-123`)
-  - `git commit -m "IMAS-123: introduce functionality xyz"` (for this issue: "add README.md with developement guideline steps")
+  - `git commit -m "IMAS-123: introduce functionality xyz"` (for this issue: "Add README.md with developement guideline steps")
 - Repeat this step if needed.

 ### 7. Pull the changes from upstream